valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_analyse.md

 This tool requires the benchmark data generated from service agent's runtime.
 By default the tool will aggregate the output for all the periods and block types but you can restrict the aggregation to a specific period and/or a specific block type.

+Read the [guide on how to use the benchmarking tool](../developer_tooling/benchmarking.md) for more information.

 ### Usage
 ```bash
 autonomy analyse benchmarks [OPTIONS] PATH